Skip to Content

 Personally Re-homing

 Consider that there are many Chihuahuas in need of homes, and some of their situations are urgent.
-If you are able to, re-home your Chihuahua without surrendering them to a rescue, as there are other Chihuahuas who may need the rescue’s help more.
+If you can, re-home your Chihuahua without surrendering them to a rescue, as there are other Chihuahuas who may need the rescue’s help more.

 Begin by considering anyone you know personally who has always been partial to your Chihuahua.
 If you could trust them to take good care of your dog, ask if they would be interested in adopting your Chihuahua.